 If your building’s issues are fixable, restoration may be your best option.
 Here’s how:

-1. Consult licensed contractors or engineers to assess the extent of repairs needed.
+- Seek licensed contractors or engineers to evaluate the level of repairs required.

 Demolish